 How to improve your website's mobile experience?

-Like we’ve mentioned before, if you’re using a website builder, like WordPress or Wix, your website will most likely automatically have a responsive design that scales to different devices and screen sizes.
+As we’ve mentioned before, if you’re using a website builder, like WordPress or Wix, your website will most likely automatically have a responsive design that scales to different devices and screen sizes.
 Making sure your customers have a pleasant mobile experience includes for the most part everything that a good website needs.
 But of course, there are a few differences, let’s take a look.

 Include large text & buttons